-In carrying out our safeguarding responsibilities at Witley C of E Infant School, we will consider our duties under the Equality Act 2010 and our general and specific duties under the Public Sector Equality Duty.
-These general duties include:
+With regard to safeguarding we will consider our duties under the Equality Act 2010 and our general and specific duties under the Public Sector Equality Duty.
+General duties include:

-- Eliminating discrimination, harassment, victimisation, and other conduct that is prohibited by the Equality Act 2010. - Advancing equality of opportunity between people who share a protected characteristic and people who do not share it. - Fostering good relations across all protected characteristics between people who share a protected characteristic and people who do not share it.
+- Eliminate discrimination, harassment, victimisation, and other conduct that is prohibited by the Equality Act 2010. - Advance equality of opportunity between people who share a protected characteristic and people who do not share it. - Foster good relations across all protected characteristics between people who share a protected characteristic and people who do not share it.

-Details of our specific duties and related objectives are published under Witley C of E Infant School's Equal Opportunities Policy, available on our website.
+Details of our specific duties are published under our Witley C of E Infant School equality statement and measurable objectives.
+These are available on our school website.

-Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND); the approach taken at Witley C of E Infant School is set out in our Special Educational Needs and Disability Policy.
+Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND).
+This will be in line with our Special Educational Needs and Disability Policy.

-Witley C of E Infant School also adheres to human rights principles including non-discrimination, the best interests of the child, and the right to be heard, and promotes anti-oppressive practice in line with the United Nations Convention of the Rights of the Child and the Human Rights Act 1998.
+Witley C of E Infant School also adheres to the principles of and promotes anti-oppressive practice in line with the United Nations Convention of the Rights of the Child and the Human Rights Act 1998.